 All DNP graduates are prepared to implement evidence-based care practices in healthcare settings, but specializations like executive leadership or educational leadership provide a deeper focus on competencies in leadership and management.
 These advanced areas of study help nurses refine their ability to integrate research findings into systemic improvements in healthcare operations and policy implementation.

-Pathways to Becoming a DNP
+How to Get a DNP Degree

 From BSN to DNP: Mapping Your Nursing Journey